ajjget/devops/instruction/deliverable5Tdd/deliverable5Tdd.md

 | **List users**  | As an **admin** I can see a list of all users.
 Each user's name, email, and role is displayed.
 The list is paginated.
 The list can be filtered by user name. |
 | **Delete user** | As an **admin** I can delete any user.                                                                                                                       |

+In this deliverable, you will create endpoints for updating, listing, and deleting users in jwt-pizza-service.
+You will also create a frontend component for updating a user in the diner dashboard and listing/deleting users in the admin dashboard.
+You will create these components using TDD, meaning you will write your tests to drive the creation of your working frontend and backend code.

 ## Design

 ### Wireframes